CharlesTheIX/Project-9-Docker-wordpress-sandbox/ReadMe.md

 Finally, this documentation assumes the user has some understanding of the technologies used for this example: `PHP`, `Python`, `Docker`, `WordPress` and `S3`.

-## Overview
+## 🧭 Overview

 Within the root of this project you will find a [Dockerfile](./Dockerfile) and a [docker-compose.yml](./docker-compose.yml) file.

 The `docker-compose.yml` file is used to manage the orchestration of `MySQL` and `WordPress` containers.

-The `MySQL` container is built from a default image (`mysql:5.7`), however the `WordPress` image has been customised to install `python3` (the latest version of the Python programming language), `python-venv` (allows Python to run within it's own virtual environment so that it does not conflict with system Python operations), and `pip` (a package manager for Python).
+The `MySQL` container is built from a default image (`mysql:5.7`), however the `WordPress` image has been customised to install `python3` (the latest version of the Python programming language), `python-venv` (allows Python to run within its own virtual environment so that it does not conflict with system Python operations), and `pip` (a package manager for Python).

 After the installation of the `Python` on the machine, the [requirements.txt](./scripts/python/requirements.txt) is copied over and used to install the `Python` specific dependencies, and then all scripts are copied over to the `opt` directory within the machine.

-The `opt` directory has been chosen here due to the `docker-compose.yml` configuration overwriting the `var/www/html/` directory and it seemed an appropriate directory due to this directory also containing the `pip` binaries.
+The `opt` directory has been chosen here due to the `docker-compose.yml` configuration overwriting the `var/www/html/` directory and it is appropriate as it typically contains Python-related binaries and avoids conflicts with WordPress application files.

-## Requirements
+## ⚙️ Requirements

 To use the `Docker` files locally you will need to have `Docker Desktop` installed on your machine ([see here for more info](https://www.docker.com/products/docker-desktop/)).